AlexAsplund/alexasplund.github.io/_posts/2018-09-15-Using the EWS API with Powershell.md

 {% endhighlight %}

+**'Microsoft.Exchange.WebServices.Data.MessageBody bodyPrefix'**:
-**'Microsoft.Exchange.WebServices.Data.MessageBody bodyPrefix'** tells us that it problably want some kind of prefix, probably 'fw' or something right?
+This tells us that it problably want some kind of prefix, probably 'fw' or something right?

-**'Microsoft.Exchange.WebServices.Data.EmailAddress[] toRecipients'** and **'System.Collections.Generic.IEnumerable[Microsoft.Exchange.WebServices.Data.EmailAddress] toRecipients'** tells us that we will either need to supply one email address or a **collection** of email addresses.
+**'Microsoft.Exchange.WebServices.Data.EmailAddress[] toRecipients'** and **'System.Collections.Generic.IEnumerable[Microsoft.Exchange.WebServices.Data.EmailAddress] toRecipients'**:
+This tells us that we will either need to supply one email address or a **collection** of email addresses.

-Let's explore the 'Microsoft.Exchange.WebServices.Data.MessageBody':
+Let's explore the **'Microsoft.Exchange.WebServices.Data.MessageBody'**:

 {% highlight powershell %}
 [Microsoft.Exchange.WebServices.Data.MessageBody]::new